nkamidi/neelk-aera/README.md

 ### `npm start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode and automatically opens a new browser tab at [http://localhost:3000](http://localhost:3000).<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+If the port `3000` is used by some other application you may see a message prompting to use another port.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.